cbeach/leisurely_script/notes/architecture.md

 - empty:Boolean
 - pieces(): List[Piece]

+### ConcretelyKnownPlayer
+Used for setting ownership during game player.
+Should be required by pieces of equipment.
+- Future:
+    - This may be relaxed at a later date

 ### Player
 This is all wrong.
 I should not make a class that I plan to instantiate the base class of the hierarchy.
 Bad Casey!